natareo/assembly-workshop-2021/_episodes/12-gall--constructing-app.md

 >
 > _This entire section is a team exercise.
 You should work in a GitHub repository to which you all have access and employ basic pair programming to talk through your solution process._
 >
-> Your team's objective is to update the `%charlie` agent to a new `%delta agent`, which does the following:
+> Your team's objective is to update the `%charlie` agent to a new `%delta` agent, which does the following:
 >
 > 1. Accept remote pokes from another ship.
 Pokes should be either increment or decrement requests.
 > 2. Upon receipt of an increment request, increment a count in a map of `@p`→`@ud` for each ship.
 Add the key if necessary.